Advocacy Board: Moot Court and Mock Trial

 Black Law Students Association (BLSA)

 The AJMLS chapter of the Black Law Students Association (BLSA) was founded in 1971.
 BLSA’s primary purpose is to deal with the special concerns of Black law students and lawyers.
 The association acquaints students with the professional opportunities, problems and responsibilities they will have as practicing members of the Bar.
 BLSA encourages full participation of all students in the activities of the law school.
 It also attempts to foster closer contact with present members of the legal profession.
-BLSA has involved itself in numerous activities in the past, including group sessions with visiting high school students, a school sponsored CLE honoring civil rights pioneers and a pipeline project to increase the presence of minorities in law school and law practice.
+BLSA has participated in numerous activities in the past, including group sessions with visiting high school students, a school-sponsored CLE honoring civil rights pioneers and a pipeline project to increase the presence of minorities in law school and law practice.

 Caribbean Hispanic and Latino Law Students Association (CHALLSA)